yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![Detail of running Docker workflow.](media/hol-ex1-task4-step10-2.png "GitHub Action Detail")

+### Task 3: Editing the GitHub Workflow File Locally

+The last task automated building and updating only one of the Docker images.
+In this task, we will update the workflow file with a more appropriate workflow for the structure of our repository.
+This task will end with a file named `docker-publish.yml` that will rebuild and publish Docker images as their respective code is updated.

-11. Pull the changes from your repository to your copy of the code.
+1. Pull the changes from your repository to your copy of the code.

-12. Copy `docker-publish.yml` from the `Hands-on lab\lab-files` folder to the `.github\workflows` folder, overwriting what you created in steps 1-5.
+2. Copy `docker-publish.yml` from the `Hands-on lab\lab-files` folder to the `.github\workflows` folder, overwriting what you created in steps 1-5.

     - This file builds the following workflow:
   ![GitHub workflow with 4 jobs - Check modified files, Update the API Docker image, Update the Init Docker image, Update the Web Docker image.
 This example shows a commit updating the Init and Web APIs.
 The workflow shows Update the API Docker image skipped, while Update the Init Docker image and Update the Web Docker image are in progress.](media/github-actions-workflow-with-skip.png)